Along with hand expressing, you can start to use a double breast pump from the day your baby is born. This helps to stimulate your milk production.

 You will need a hospital-grade electric pump at home.

-The staff in the maternity or neonatal unit can give you information about renting a hospital-grade electric pump.
+The staff in the maternity or neonatal unit can give you information about sourcing a hospital grade electric pump in your area.
 Your partner or support person could do this for you.

 You may be able to claim tax relief on the cost of breast pumps you rent or buy.